spesmilo/electrum-docs/seedphrase.rst

 List of reserved numbers
 ------------------------

-The following seed types are used in Electrum.
+The following version numbers are used in Electrum.

 ======== ========= =====================================
 Number   Type      Description